-- The engine cannot be started with this switch set to the "RUN" position - The engine speed is limited while this switch is set to the "START" position, therefore the motorcycle
+- The engine cannot be started with this switch set to the "RUN" position. - The engine speed is limited while this switch is set to the "START" position, therefore the motorcycle cannot be ridden in that switch position.
+EAU41041

 Speed limiter and power reduction plate